 WooCommerce vs Shopify: features

-WooCommerce provides interesting e-commerce solution for both store owners and developers.
+The E-commerce solution WooCommerce for both store owners and developers is quite interesting.
 Created by 350 collaborators around the world, the WooCommerce platform, if briefly described, is extensibility, performance, security, and support.

 First, you can edit the WooCommerce code and embed everything you like.
 Second, thousands of free and premium WordPress themes are compatible with WooCommerce.
 There are even WordPress themes specially designed for WooCommerce.
 In addition, you can easily customize any theme for your needs.